Mahaney History, Family Crest & Coats of Arms

 - Nellie Mahaney, aged 24, who settled in America, in 1900

-- John Mahaney, aged 32, who emigrated to the United States from Athea, Co.
+- John Mahaney, aged 32, who immigrated to the United States from Athea, Co.
 Limerick, Ireland, in 1906

-- Tomas Mahaney, aged 6, who emigrated to the United States, in 1909
+- Tomas Mahaney, aged 6, who immigrated to the United States, in 1909

 - Timothy Mahaney, aged 32, who landed in America, in 1920